rdfostrich/article-iswc2019-journal-ostrich/content/introduction.md

 are published as separate dumps per version, more direct and efficient access to prior versions is desired.

-In 2015, however, [a survey on archiving Linked Open Data](cite:cites archiving) illustrated the need for improved versioning capabilities, as current approaches have scalability issues at Web-scale.
+In 2015, [a survey on archiving Linked Open Data](cite:cites archiving) illustrated the need for improved versioning capabilities, as current approaches have scalability issues at Web-scale.
-They either perform well for versioned query evaluation—at the cost of large storage space requirements—or require less storage space—at the cost of slower query evaluation.
+They either perform well for versioned query evaluation—at the cost of large storage space requirements—or require less storage space—at the cost of slower querying.
 Furthermore, no existing solution performs well for all existing versioned query types.
-An efficient RDF archive solution should have a scalable *storage model*, efficient *compression*, and *indexing methods* that enable expressive versioned querying [](cite:cites archiving).
+An RDF archive solution should have a scalable *storage model*, efficient *compression*, and *indexing methods* that enable expressive versioned querying [](cite:cites archiving).

 In this article,